PAIR-code/lit/documentation/api.md

     # (binary) classification metrics.
 ```

-Note: a more general `run_with_metadata()` method is also available; this
-receives a list of `IndexedInput` which contain additional metadata, such as
-parent pointers for tracking counterfactuals.

 Output from an interpreter component is unconstrained; it's up to the frontend
 component requesting it to process the output correctly.
 In particular, some
 components (such as salience maps) may operate on each example independently,